Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Seesaw

-Seesaw has also proven to be an excellent way of sharing information about the school day, sharing any announcements and most importantly pictures of your children in action at school.
-Please do make sure you can still access this or are signed up.
+Seesaw has also proven to be an excellent way of sharing information about the school day, sharing any announcements, and most importantly pictures of your children in action at school.
+Please make sure you can still access this or are signed up.
 Seesaw is also a good way to contact us both if you have any questions relating to school in general and we will aim to reply within 48 hours.

 PE and PPA